kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 ### Support for Gardener cluster hibernation added

-Starting with Kyma 2.1, it is now possible to hibernate a Kyma cluster which was created via Gardener.
+Starting with Kyma 2.1, it is now possible to specify a hibernation schedule for a Kyma cluster which was created via the `kyma provision gardener` command.
 To do so, specify a hibernation schedule by providing [cron expressions](https://en.wikipedia.org/wiki/Cron) for the start and end of the hibernation, and the timezone on which to base the schedule:

 ```bash
 kyma provision gardener gcp -n my-cluster -p my-project -c /path/to/credentials.yaml -s gcp-secret --hibernation-start="00 18 * * 1,2,3,4,5" hibernation-end="00 09 * * 1,2,3,4,5" hibernation-location="Europe/Berlin"